Splash allows you to control when an event page becomes accessible to the public with publish status.

 When to use this feature

-- Review and approve events before marketing an event.
+- Review and approve events before starting your marketing efforts.

 - Edit an event page before it is indexed by Google and other search engines.

-- Remove an event when it has ended.
+- Remove an event from public visibility once it ends.

 How to publish or unpublish an event

-You can also adjust an event's (or multiple events) published status directly from your Events Dashboard.
-Just click the box next to the event and you'll see both options.
+You can also change an event's published status directly from your Events Dashboard.
+Click the box next to the event to reveal these options.

 Know before you go